 Should you let your property furnished?

-Renters may come from overseas or another town or city and would prefer to move into somewhere that's ready to go.
+Renters may come from overseas or another town or city and would prefer to move into somewhere that's ready to go – a turnkey solution.
 Furnished homes tend to attract younger renters too, especially if they don't see themselves living somewhere for the long term.
 Therefore, you need to take location and renter demographic into account before deciding if you should furnish your place.

 What about unfurnished homes?

 It would help if you also thought about how long the renter might stay in your property.
-While it's hard to gauge their longer-term intentions, renters who plan on staying for the long term may wish to furnish the place themselves.
+While it's hard to gauge their longer-term intentions, renters who plan on staying for a good-few years may wish to furnish the place themselves.

 What should be included in a furnished home?

-If you're going down the route of furnishing your property, you'll definitely need to include the essentials that every home needs.
+If you're going down the route of furnishing your property, you'll definitely need to include the essentials that every home requires.
 These include:

 - Dining table and chairs

-However, if you want to attract renters who want to move into a furnished home, you might consider adding a few extra items.
+However, if you want to attract renters who want to move into a furnished home, you may consider adding a few extra items.
 These include: